markhaskamp/react_pomodoro/tasks.markdown

 ### Doing

-- pause button
-  - have Start/Pause/Stop button cycle through its 3 options
+- setup modal for defining the goal-minutes for each type
+  - first, make modal part of timer view.
+  - eventually, pull it out into its own view

 ### To Do